Loving Kindness (Metta) Meditation Script: Use these exact steps!

 - Be forgiving.

-- You have empathy when someone is hurt: it is your heart’s concern.
-That person then needs someone who can show understanding.
-By doing so you let the other person know that he/she is not alone.
+- You have empathy when someone is hurt: you care about it.
+You are touched with your heart and you build up understanding for the other, for example when the other makes a mistake.
+That person then needs someone who can be understanding.
+You show the other person that he is not alone.

-- Be helpful and take attentive action.
-Notice it and take action if people or animals in your immediate surroundings are in need or are sad.
+- Be helpful and take thoughtful action.
+Notice and take action when people or animals in your area are in need or sadness.

-- Use delightful, friendly words.
-Wish beautiful things for others and yourself.
+- Use nice, kind words.
+Wish beautiful things to others and yourself.

-These were all the ways and tips for compassion.
+These were all ways and tips for compassion.
 Feel free to leave a comment.